 According to the Pregnancy Discrimination Act, which is an amendment to Title VII of the Civil Rights Act 1964; Women who are pregnant must be treated by their employer in the same way as other employees who are similar in their ability or inability to work.
-Companies with 15 or more employees must treat pregnancy like any other form of short term disability.

 If you apply for a job whilst you are pregnant an employer can not prohibit you from working if you are pregnant.
 Nothing prevents you to stay as long as you can perform your usual tasks.
 Your employer cannot discriminate against you with regards to promotion, pay or lay-offs.

 Pregnant women are allowed to continue working as long as they are able to do the tasks related to their job.
 An employer cannot make you take maternity leave before your time, even if you had some time off sick due to a pregnancy related condition.

 A pregnant woman must be treated in the same way as any person who is temporarily disabled through sickness or accident.
 If you require leave with or without pay, your job must be held open for you in the same way as a job would be held open for an employee who was off work because of sickness or injury.

 Once a woman has become a parent, she is entitled to 12 weeks, maternity leave, unpaid or paid, as long as she has worked for her employer for 12 months before taking leave and her employer meets the specifications with regard to employees.
 However, a woman might lose her job during Maternity Leave, if the company finds it necessary to downsize owing to an economic downturn.
 The employer must prove this though.

 Ability to Work